Human After All

-Human After All is the third studio album by French electronic music duo Daft Punk, first released on 14 March 2005 through Virgin Records.
-Unlike their previous studio album Discovery (2001), whose sound was inspired by disco and garage house and produced over the period of two years, Human After All was more minimalistic and improvisational with a mixture of heavier guitars and electronics, and was produced in six weeks.
+Human After All is the third studio album by the French electronic music duo Daft Punk, released on 14 March 2005 through Virgin Records.
+Whereas their previous studio album, Discovery (2001), was inspired by disco and garage house and produced over two years, Human After All was more minimalistic and improvisational with heavier guitars and electronics, and was produced in six weeks.

-Human After All received mixed reviews from critics, who derided its minimalistic, repetitive nature and its six-week production time.
-However, the singles "Robot Rock" and "Technologic" charted in several countries, while the title track charted in France.
-Daft Punk incorporated the songs into their Alive 2006/2007 tour, which received critical acclaim.
+Human After All received mixed reviews from critics, who disliked its minimalistic, repetitive nature and considered the record inferior to Daft Punk's previous works.
+However, some praised the darker experimental tone, distinct from Daft Punk's other records.

+Some singles, in particular "Robot Rock" and "Technologic", charted in several countries, while "Human After All" charted in France.
 Human After All reached number one on the Billboard Dance/Electronic Albums chart, and was nominated for the 2006 Grammy Award for Best Electronic/Dance Album.
+Daft Punk incorporated the songs into their Alive 2006/2007 tour, which received acclaim.
+A Human After All remix album was released in 2006.

 Recording

-An early press release stated that the record "[retained] their trademark Daft Punk sound, this time with a more spontaneous and direct quality to the recording".
-Human After Alls brief creation and minimal production had been decided upon beforehand as a counterpoint to Discovery, which had been produced in two years.
-Thomas Bangalter said that they were "definitely seduced at the time by the idea of doing the opposite of" their previous studio album.
-He compared the deliberately unpolished record to "a stone that's unworked".